AbdFrehat/Billing-System/services/Selling-Services/data/save/sales-save-ms/README.md

 ##### The `payload` filed must contain the following structure:

-if queryMethod is SAVE_SALE then
+if commandType is SAVE_SALE then

 |  Name   |  Type  |          Description          | Constraint |
 | :-----: | :----: | :---------------------------: | :--------: |
 | payload | `Sale` | the sale document to be saved |  Not Null  |

-if queryMethod is SAVE_SALES then
+if commandType is SAVE_SALES then

 |  Name   |     Type     |              Description               | Constraint |
 | :-----: | :----------: | :------------------------------------: | :--------: |